AOdemir/SimpleSpaceCraft/README.md

     Bullet
     Enemies

-Simple SpaceCraft game which you can crush enemies.
+Simple 2D SpaceCraft game developed in C++ in which you can crush enemies.